hiteshjoshi1/microservice-docker-cart-example/README.md

 ```

-### NOTE
+### NOTE :-
-If you want to use the same config, clone this repo and then change the gut URL to your cloned repo in the config/ resources For the config server to be able to fetch property from github , setup SSH access to your github account.
+If you want to use the same config, clone this repo and then change the gut URL to your cloned repo in the config/ resources For the config server to be able to fetch property from github, setup SSH access to your github account.

 To see corresponding docker profiles, change the profile at the end as -
 - http://localhost:5555/inventory-service/docker